surfer190/fixes/docs/python/asyncio-concurrency.md

 2. add the new value `knives` to the value in the temp lcoaiton
 3. Copy the new total from the temp location into the original

-The problem with prememptive multitasking is that any thread can be stopped at _any time_...
+The problem with pre-emptive multitasking is that any thread can be stopped at _any time_...

 Suppose ThreadBotA does step 1, the the OS scheduler pauses A and switches to ThreadbotB.
 B also reads the value of `self.knives`.
 Then execution goes back to `A`...A increments its total and writes it back.